chulminy/AE_ENVE_GEOE_121/README.md

 * Note that the instructor will have one-week business trip on the 11th week (March 14 ~ 18).
 The lecture on March 14 will be covered on Lab 09 and our graduate TA will deliver a Module 08 lecture.

 ### Lecture Video
 Students can watch lecture videos for each module.
-If students do not present the classes unavoidably or cannot follow in-person lectures, please watch the lecture videos for their study.
+If students are absent from present the classes unavoidably or cannot follow in-person lectures, please watch the lecture videos for their study.

 |Module|Video|
 |:----|:----|